zephyrproject-rtos/hal_espressif/tools/esptool_py/docs/en/advanced-topics/boot-mode-selection.rst

       -  ``SPIWP:0xNN`` indicates a custom ``WP`` pin value, which is stored in the bootloader header.
 This pin value is only used if SPI flash pins have been remapped via eFuse (as shown in the ``configsip`` value).
          All custom pin values but WP are encoded in the configsip byte loaded from eFuse, and WP is supplied in the bootloader header.
       :esp32: -  ``clk_drv:0x00,q_drv:0x00,d_drv:0x00,cs0_drv:0x00,hd_drv:0x00,wp_drv:0x00`` Custom GPIO drive strength values for SPI flash pins.
 These are read from the bootloader header in flash.
 Not currently supported.
       -  ``mode: AAA, clock div: N``.
 SPI flash access mode.
-Read from the bootloader header, correspond to the ``--flash_mode`` and ``--flash_freq`` arguments supplied to ``esptool.py write_flash`` or ``esptool.py elf2image``.
+Read from the bootloader header, correspond to the ``--flash-mode`` and ``--flash-freq`` arguments supplied to ``esptool write-flash`` or ``esptool elf2image``.
       -  ``mode`` can be DIO, DOUT, QIO, or QOUT. *QIO and QOUT are not supported here*, to boot in a Quad I/O mode the ROM bootloader should load the software bootloader in a Dual I/O mode and then the ESP-IDF software bootloader enables Quad I/O based on the detected flash chip mode.
       -  ``clock div: N`` is the SPI flash clock frequency divider.
-This is an integer clock divider value from an 80MHz APB clock, based on the supplied ``--flash_freq`` argument (ie 80MHz=1, 40MHz=2, etc).
+This is an integer clock divider value from an 80MHz APB clock, based on the supplied ``--flash-freq`` argument (ie 80MHz=1, 40MHz=2, etc).
-         The ROM bootloader actually loads the software bootloader at a lower frequency than the flash_freq value.
+         The ROM bootloader actually loads the software bootloader at a lower frequency than the ``--flash-freq`` value.
 The initial APB clock frequency is equal to the crystal frequency, so with a 40MHz crystal the SPI clock used to load the software bootloader will be half the configured value (40MHz/2=20MHz).
          When the software bootloader starts it sets the APB clock to 80MHz causing the SPI clock frequency to match the value set when flashing.

    Software Bootloader Load Segments